kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/SunflowerClassNotes.md

 After the break, the students worked on various individual projects of their choice.

 2022 Rubric 1 (Sunflower Class)
-  : The first rule is the most important as this particular class has difficulty seeing projects through to the end.
+  : This is an *informal* set of *goals* for this project.
+The first rule is the most important as this particular class has difficulty seeing projects through to the end.

 0.  - [ ] Once you have chosen a project, you may not change projects.
 1.  - [ ] Work on this project from start of class to first break.